SergioLuisCardoso/SergioLuisCardoso/README.md

 Welcome Devs, this is my Github profile!

 I’m Sergio Cardoso and I live in São Paulo.
-I'm interested in everything that involves Technology and Development.
+I'm very interested in everything that involves Technology and Development.
 I have knowledge in Javascript, HTML, CSS, SCSS, NodeJS, ReactJS, AWS, Wordpress, Bootstrap and Java.

 <br><br>